This post contains affiliate links. Please see our disclosure policy.

 Ingredient Overview:

 - All-purpose flour – Be sure to use all-purpose flour, not cake flour in this recipe.
 Cake flour is too delicate and the batter won’t be able to support the apple & crumb layer.
+Spoon your flour into the measuring cup, then level it with a flat utensil for best results, or use a scale.
+Scooping the measuring cup directly into your flour will lead to too much flour, and a potentially dry bake.

 - Apples – Don’t use soft apples like McIntosh as they’ll become soggy.
-Use any good baking apple like honeycrisp, pink lady, golden delicious, or granny smith apples.
+Use any good baking apple like Honeycrisp, pink lady, golden delicious, or granny smith apples.

 - Butter – I always use salted buter for the best flavor, but feel free to use unsalted butter if you prefer.